m15-ai/Paper-Tape-LLM/README.md

 ## Notes

 - Tested on desktop and mobile
-- Could not have been possible without Grok3 Studio
+- Could not have been possible without Grok Studio

 ## License